fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 ### Exercise 11.1

-THIS IS STILL TO BE FIXED

-In order to distance the concept if CI/CD from the actual code of an application, let's use a hypothetical example in a different language, say Python or Java.
-You might also pick any other language (except JavaScript).

-For the exercises below, you are not expected to know anything about Python (or the language you picked).
-The expectation is that you will find a way to achieve the objective (in principle) without having to learn a new language.

-#### The Situation:

-We have an application being worked on by a team of about 6 people.
+Before getting ourd hands dirty with setting up the CI/CD pipeline let us reflect a bit what we have read.
+Think about a hypothetical situation where we have an application being worked on by a team of about 6 people.
 The application is in active development and will be released soon.
-The application is written in Python.
-Python is an interpreted language but we'll assume that the intention is to build the code into some form of artifact that will be deployed to a production environment (eventually).

-#### hinking hypothetically
+Let us assume that the application is coded with some other language than JavaScript/TypeScript, e.g. in  Python, Java or Ruby.
+You can freely pick the language.
+This might even be language you do not know much your self.

+Write a small text (say 200-300 words, check length with https://wordcounter.net/) where you answer or discuss some of the below points.
+Save your answer to file named <i>exercise1.md</i> in the root of the repository that you shall create in [exercise 11.2](/en/part11/getting_started_with_git_hub_actions#exercise-11-2).

+The points to discuss:
-Some common steps in a CI setup includes <i>linting</i>, <i>testing</i>, and <i>building</i>.
-Discuss the importance of these steps in a CI setup for a team of 6 working on a common code base.
+- Some common steps in a CI setup include <i>linting</i>, <i>testing</i>, and <i>building</i>.
+What are the specific tools for taking care of these steps in the ecosystem of the language you picked?
+You can search the answer by google.

-#### Right tools for the right job
-Find suitable tools for those steps and compare the alternatives.
-What do you want from the tools?
-How would your chosen pipeline look like and how did you end up choosing those specific tools?

-#### Getting up and running
+- What alteratives there are to set up the CI besides Jenkins and GitHub Actions that we mentioned in this section?
-Would this setup be better in a self-hosted or a cloud based environment?
+- Would this setup be better in a self-hosted or a cloud based environment?
 Why?
 What information would you need to make that decision?

-There is no 'right' answer to the above though there certainly might be incorrect ones.
-Make sure you explain your logic.
+Remember that there are no 'right' answers to the above!

 </div>